mod-modco-dk/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 http://www.coursera.org/course/getdata

 # Study Design
-The data the produced dataset are derived from are described on this web page:
+The data, the produced dataset are derived from are described on this web page:
 Human Activity Recognition Using Smartphones Data Set http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones